ullly/marketing-fundamentals/_posts/2021-10-30-fundamentals-of-digital-marketing.markdown

 - With better internet speeds and availability, video is now feasible for use in marketing from desktop to mobile.
 - If video creation is not an option, video advertising is an option.
-- To create your a good video:
+- To create a good video:
 	1. Have a tripod.
 	2. Use an external mic.
 	3. Ensure the lighting is good.